cidetec-energy-storage/cideMOD/docs/source/model/p2d.rst

         \end{gathered}

     * Ohmic heat source
         This corresponds to the heat generated by the transport of charge within the cell.
-It is calculated in :func:`solid_ohmic_heat_equation <cideMOD.models.thermal.equations.solid_ohmic_heat_equation>` function:
+It is calculated in the :func:`solid_ohmic_heat_equation <cideMOD.models.thermal.equations.solid_ohmic_heat_equation>`
+        function:

         .. math::